xinzhan/core-services.en/help/interface/marketing-cloud-integrations.md

 Use the Experience Cloud Activation solutions to set up and debug your Experience Cloud solutions.

-1. Use [Launch](https://docs.adobe.com/content/help/en/launch/using/overview.html) or [Dynamic Tag Management](https://docs.adobe.com/content/help/en/dtm/using/dtm-home.html) to insert code that activates [Adobe Experience Cloud solutions](solutions-core-services.md#topic_BD726D3A649E4FC49063029E86B70C62) on your pages.
+1. Use [Experience Platform Launch](https://docs.adobe.com/content/help/en/launch/using/overview.html) or [Dynamic Tag Management](https://docs.adobe.com/content/help/en/dtm/using/dtm-home.html) to insert code that activates [Adobe Experience Cloud solutions](solutions-core-services.md#topic_BD726D3A649E4FC49063029E86B70C62) on your pages.
 1. Use [Adobe Cloud Platform Auditor](https://docs.adobe.com/content/help/en/auditor/using/overview.html) to test your implementations.

 Use the Adobe Experience Cloud Debugger extension to debug issues found by Auditor or to examine other information about your implementations.